shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 In this task, you will perform the following:

-- restrict the flow trigger to only fire when the project status is completed and the actual end date has not been entered
+- Restrict the flow trigger to only fire when the project status is completed and the actual end date has not been entered

 1. Select the trigger step (Project Status changed).